christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 # Confidence

-Once the bounding box regressor is trained, the model is also trained to predict a confidence score on the final predicted bounding box with above regression.
+Once the bounding box regressor is trained, the model is also trained to predict a confidence score on the final predicted bounding box with the above regressor.

 The natural confidence score value is: